bedapisl/citadel/README.md

 	./a.out

 #Documentation
-To generate documentation, run following command in Citadel's root directory:
+To generate documentation, run following command in docs subdirectory:

 	doxygen Doxyfile